NIFTy-PPL/NIFTy/docs/source/code.rst

 All transformations between different NIFTy fields are expressed  (explicitly or implicitly) in the form of :class:`Operator` objects.
-The interface of this class is very minimalistic: it has a property called :class:`domain` which returns a :class:`Domaintuple` or :class:`MultiDomain` object specifying the structure of the :class:`Field` s or :class:`MultiField` s it expects as input, another property :class:`target` describing its output, and finally an overloaded `apply` method, which can take
+The interface of this class is very minimalistic: it has a property called :class:`domain` which returns a :class:`DomainTuple` or :class:`MultiDomain` object specifying the structure of the :class:`Field` s or :class:`MultiField` s it expects as input, another property :class:`target` describing its output, and finally an overloaded `apply` method, which can take